 I hail from the great state of Wisconsin, the land flowing with milk and people who like milk.
 I studied physics at the University of Puget Sound in the shadow of Mt.
 Rainier, thinking I would join the ranks of astronomers at NASA in exploring the final frontier.
 After graduating I joined the Peace Corps as a teacher in Tanzania; over the three years in my village on a hill I grew to appreciate the simplicity and unrelenting beating that is life at the bottom, off the grid, out of the public eye.
 Taking an interest in the intersection between the energy sector, the state of environmental stewardship, and the people on opposite ends of the power spectrum, I returned to the states to pursue two graduate degrees: engineering at Stanford University and environmental studies here at UM.
 The FLAT has given me the ideal opportunity to put oft-discussed sustainable methods into practice and to learn from people who approach sustainable living from incredibly various backgrounds and interests.

-I am currently studying environmental education and sustainable agriculture as a EVST graduate student and I was automatically drawn to live at the UM FLAT due to their emphasis on community, social-conscious living and experiential learning.
+I am currently studying environmental education and sustainable agriculture as a EVST graduate student.
+I was automatically drawn to live at the UM FLAT due to their emphasis on community, socially and environmentally-conscious living and experiential learning.
 I completed my B.A at Wheaton College in Massachusetts where I studied anthropology and environmental studies.
 I have traveled to Australia, Denmark and Croatia to work with organizations focusing on alternative energy, sustainable agriculture, communal living and environmental activism.
 I am extremely excited to be living in Missoula for the outdoor recreation opportunities, as well the amazing network of local organizations, both of which make Missoula a beautiful place.
-Outside of the UM FLAT, I enjoy petting any dog kind enough to let me, dipping in mountain top lakes, bicycling around the streets of Missoula, any type of paddling, and reading Calvin and Hobbes.
+Outside of the UM FLAT, I enjoy petting any dog kind enough to let me, dipping in mountain top lakes, bicycling around the streets of Missoula, learning new ways to preserve food and reading Calvin and Hobbes.

 My love for hiking, trail running, and connecting with the less-human aspects of our surroundings can be traced back to my roots in Eugene, Oregon.
 Living between the rugged Oregon coast and the Cascades created appreciation for public spaces and management of natural resources.
 For me, the mountains won out and I’ve spent the better part of the last six years here in Missoula, first as an undergrad in natural resource economics and now pursuing a graduate degree focusing on environmental justice and conflict resolution.
 If my beard isn’t blowing on a windy mountaintop or I’m not rolling Taco Del Sol burritos it’s likely I can be found at my new home at UM FLAT.
 The FLAT provides an intentional and practical venue for environmentally conscious principles, and I’m excited to provide my skills to help the FLAT further establish itself as an educational demonstration of sustainable living.